 You know the feeling: You work on your own extension, and then contribute to TYPO3, and TYPO3 delivers all the nice things to check for proper coding standards.

 Well, same happens to all of us!
 Luckily, TYPO3 has this configuration in Core, and it's now available separately - ready to plug-and-play for you!

 It does not matter if you're an extension developer, or a TYPO3 contributor, or working on your TYPO3 project.

-As this is a composer package, execute
+Since this is a Composer package, run

-composer req --dev typo3/coding-standards
+composer require --dev typo3/coding-standards

 The coding guidelines that are used in TYPO3 Core development.
 Instead of putting this information in our main repository, it should be helpful to apply certain rules to other projects as well.
 TYPO3 is more than just TYPO3 Core!